tkumata/pshidewu/README.md

-# PowerShell script as uninstall or hide unnecessary Windows Update (KBxxxxx)
+# Uninstall or hide unnecessary Windows Update (KBxxxxx)
+My PC made by Core i5-750 and DDR3 memory and bad sector increased 5400rpm HDD.
+I will upgrade to Windows 10 but my PC is old.
+Then when I change CPU and M/B, re-activation is bothersome.
+However Microsoft remind me quite often.

 ## Require
 - Windows 7